git-akihakune/aWaifu-Colab/README.md

 ```
 <br>

-Not a lot of function, but to save your precious time, in short, you just need `Waifus.generateProfiles()`.
+Not a lot of functions, but to save your precious time, in short, you just need `Waifus.generateProfiles()`.
 <br>

 ## Tech Stack